PolySync/oscc/README.md

 ```

 The tests can then be run using `make run-api-property-tests`.
 For the tests to run, you must have a vcan interface initialized.
 The test folder contains a script `initialize_vcan.sh` which can be used to set it up automatically.

+These tests run against the 1.17.0 Rust toolchain, so it will need to be installed via **rustup** if it isn't already.
+`rustup install 1.17.0`

 ### All Tests